 Pay attention to the Scoville Scale

 Knowledge is power.
 The Scoville scale is the most widely recognized tool for measuring the heat of chili peppers.
 If you’re a newcomer to the world of spicy foods, you should use it as your guide.
-When you encounter new peppers or new hot sauces, check the Scoville rating to see how hot they are.
-Use our hot pepper list to see the pepper scale laid out from mildest to hottest (or hottest to mildest if you prefer).
-With this knowledge, you can move properly up the heat scale to build your tolerance off over time.
+When you encounter new peppers or hot sauces, check the Scoville rating to see how hot they are.
+Use our hot pepper list to see chilies on the pepper scale from mildest to hottest (or hottest to mildest if you prefer).
+With this knowledge, you can move properly up the heat scale to build your tolerance over time.

 Take it easy to start

 Start by eating foods that are only mildly hot.
-As with any situation where you are trying to get your body accustomed to something new, you should move slowly.
-Start out with milder peppers or hot sauces such as those that measure below 500 on the Scoville scale.
+As with any situation where you try to get your body accustomed to something new, you should move slowly.
+Start out with milder peppers or hot sauces, such as those that measure below 500 on the Scoville scale.

 Build up over time – take baby steps

-As you get accustomed to these mild chilies and sauces, you can try stepping up to slightly hotter options like jalapeño peppers, guajillos, and Fresno peppers.
-Or in the world of hot sauces, steps up include Tabasco Original Red Sauce or Sriracha sauce.
-Over time, you will be able to work your way up the Scoville scale to moderately hot sauces like Blair’s Original Death Sauce (30,000 Scoville heat units) or Dave’s Insanity Hot Sauce (51,000 SHU) and beyond.
+As you get accustomed to the burning sensation from these mild chilies and sauces, you can try stepping up to slightly hotter options like low-medium heat jalapeño peppers, guajillos, and Fresno peppers.
+Or, in the world of hot sauces, step-ups include Tabasco Original Red Sauce or Sriracha sauce.

-Don’t approach each step as “one and done”.
-Live at your new heat level for an extended period, until the spiciness becomes more like a normal everyday flavor than a surprising shock to the palate.
-It should still be spicy tasting, just not immediately uncomfortable.
+Don’t approach each step as “one and done.”
+Live at your new heat level for an extended period, until the spiciness becomes more like a normal “everyday” experience rather than a surprising shock to the palate.
+It should still be spicy tasting and potentially challenging, just not intensely uncomfortable.

-Make sure that you have cooling ingredients on hand
+Make sure that you have cooling ingredients at hand

 Consider experimenting with other forms of heat

 If you decide to start out with fresh peppers rather than hot sauces, you will need to wear protective equipment.
-Capsaicin can burn more than just your mouth; it can affect various sensitive parts of the body.
+Capsaicin can burn more than just your tongue; it can affect various sensitive body parts.
 Gloves are a good idea when you are handling hot peppers.
 The hotter the pepper, the more crucial they are.
 And as a preventative measure, learn how to combat chili burn before you even begin.